 The sons of two Bangladesh opposition politicians convicted of war crimes during the country's 1971 war of independence have been detained by authorities, relatives of the two men told Al Jazeera.

-Relatives said that Hummam Quader Chowdhury, 33, the son of the late Salauddin Quader Chowdhury, a leader of the Bangladesh Nationalist Party who was executed in 2015, was detained last week.
+Relatives said that Hummam Quader Chowdhury, 33, the son of the late Salauddin Quader Chowdhury, a leader of the Bangladesh Nationalist Party who was executed in 2015, was arrested last week.

-Mir Ahmed Bin Quasem, 32, the son of Mir Quasem Ali, leader of the Jamaat-e-Islami party whose appeal against execution for war crimes has been rejected, was detained on Tuesday.
+Mir Ahmed Bin Quasem, 32, the son of Mir Quasem Ali, leader of the Jamaat-e-Islami party whose appeal against execution for war crimes has been rejected, was held on Tuesday.

 A senior Bangladesh police official denied any knowledge of the detentions.